Accounts: OATH

 OATH (Initiative for Open Authentication) is an organization that specifies two open authentication standards: time-based one-time passwords (TOTPs) and HMAC-based one-time passwords (HOTPs).
 The term “OTP” encompasses both TOTPs and HOTPs.

-HOTPs are generated by hashing a secret key, counter, and length (6 or 8 digits) with a hashing algorithm (such as SHA-1).
-TOTPs are generated by hashing a secret key, current time, period, and length (6 or 8 digits) with a hashing algorithm.
+HOTPs are generated by hashing a secret key, counter, and length value with a hashing algorithm (such as SHA-1).
+TOTPs are generated by hashing a secret key, current time, period, and length value with a hashing algorithm.
 The resulting HOTPs and TOTPs are codes of 6 or 8 digits in length, such as 076 838.

 Once generated, HOTPs are valid until an HOTP generated with a subsequent counter is used for authentication.
 TOTPs are only valid for the length of the period, which is often 30 seconds.

-When using OATH for two-factor authentication with a YubiKey and Yubico Authenticator, the OATH credentials (including the secret key) are stored in the OATH application in the key’s secure element.
+When using OATH for two-factor authentication with a YubiKey and Yubico Authenticator, the OATH credentials are stored in the OATH application in the YubiKey’s secure element.
 During authentication, Yubico Authenticator is used to trigger OTP generation within the YubiKey and to display the OTP code.
 This OTP can then be copied and pasted onto a login screen.
 This has two major advantages over storing secrets on a phone:

-• Security: The secrets always stay within the YubiKey.
-A phone can get stolen, sold, infected by malware, have its storage read by a connected computer, etc. Furthermore, the OATH application itself can be protected by a password.
+• Security: The OATH secrets (account credentials) always stay within the YubiKey.
+A phone can get stolen, sold, infected by malware, have its storage read by a connected computer, etc. Furthermore, the OATH application itself can be protected by a password, which ensures that OATH account details cannot be easily accessed in the event of a lost or stolen YubiKey.

-• Accessibility: Once a YubiKey is configured with an OATH account, OTPs can be generated by Yubico Authenticator on any device.
-For example, if your phone dies, you could still generate OTPs via Yubico Authenticator on a friend’s phone.
+• Accessibility: Once a YubiKey is configured with an OATH account, OTPs can be generated by that key and Yubico Authenticator on any device.
+For example, if your phone dies, you could still generate OTPs with your YubiKey via Yubico Authenticator on a friend’s phone.

 _images/yubikey-oath.png